xmidt-org/docs/content/docs/operating/getting_started/talaria.md

 ```
 Where HOSTNAME is you DNS record, docker container, or ip address.

-_**NOTE**_: if you have certs available, change http to https.
-HTTP should never
+_**NOTE**_: if you have domain or host certificates available we recommend
-be run in production.
+always running the service (and all components in the service) in https mode.

 ## Consul
 For a consul managed list of talarias and caduceuses, the service block in talaria's configuration should look similar to the example below: